fridge-dev/secret-santa/README.md

 # secret-santa

-This is a Secret Santa assignment manager and text notification system, for my personal use.
+This is a Secret Santa assignment manager and SMS (text) notification system.

 This system will generate pseudorandom Secret Santa gift assignments (with optional exclusion rules) and broadcast text messages to all people in the group.
 The system is the only one that knows the assignments, so it will be a secret for everyone!

+The target audience of using this software is, well, just me.
+But maybe someone else finds it useful too!

 # How it works